-Salford Home Improvement and Assistance service offers a range of support to older and vulnerable people.
+Salford Home Improvement Assistance service offers a range of support to older and vulnerable people who need help to tackle essential property repairs to their home or need help if their home is no longer suitable.

-Home Improvement service aims to assist you if you have a housing need that can be addressed by undertaking property maintenance and repair work that is required to render your home safe, warm and dry or to remove a condition that poses a direct risk to the health and safety of the occupants.
-A suitable loan product will be offered to cover the cost of any work required.
+Home maintenance aims to assist where essential property maintenance and repair work is required to make a home safe, warm and dry or to remove a defect that poses a direct risk to the health and safety of the occupants.
+A Home Maintenance Grant may be offered to cover the cost of any such work required subject to eligibility.

-They must be resident in Salford and lived in the property for the last three years and one of the below must apply.
+Applicants must be Salford residents and have lived in the property for the last two years as their main residence and one of the below must also apply.

 Make an application for assistance